learn-co-curriculum/nested-hashes-intro/README.md

 #  => "Avi"
 ```

 Nested hashes can get pretty complicated.
 Read through the example in this lesson again before moving on.
-It's okay if you don't understand everything, just try to get comfortable reading through that nested hash.
+It's okay if you don't understand everything; just try to get comfortable reading through the above nested hash.